AichaBELGHITI2001/CSC4301Project-1/README.md

 Figure 3: Paths formed by BFS(yellow), A* Manhattan(green), A* Euclidian(pink), UCS(white)

 In this case, I modified the maze in order to test and study the behaviors of the path finding algorithm.
 I expected A* Manhattan to outperform A* Euclidian.
 Indeed, A* Manhattan  was quicker than  A* Euclidian by 0.4345 milliseconds.
-However, the path produced by A* Euclidian( 54 nodes) was shorter than the path of A* Manhattan.
+However, the path produced by A* Euclidian( 54 nodes) was shorter than the path of A* Manhattan(60 node).
 Since UCS try to find the path with the least cost, I expected it to produce a path shorter than the one produced by BFS.
 However, the path created by UCS and BFS has the same number of nodes(54 nodes).

-We can conclude that A* Manhattan is the pathfinding algorithm that reaches the target node(red dot) faster than any other algorithm (0.884 milliseconds), and UCS is the last one to get to it (2.67milliseconds).
+We can conclude that A* Manhattan is the pathfinding algorithm that reaches the target node(red dot) faster than any other algorithm (0.884 milliseconds), and UCS is the last one to get to it (2.67 milliseconds).

 ![image](https://user-images.githubusercontent.com/96016773/153768411-e3490aff-d827-473b-bf6c-468524583a75.png)